-they will stumble into captivity and into being robbed for days

-Here "stumble" is a metaphor that represents experiencing a disaster of one kind or another, including death itself.
+they will stumble into captivity and into being robbed for days of one kind or another, including death itself.
 The phrase "being robbed" can be stated in active form.
 Alternate translation: "they will become slaves and their enemies will rob them of their possessions for days" (See: Metaphor and Active or Passive)